My first online course is NOW AVAILABLE

 Other Things I Do

-I am proudly Board Certified in Therapeutic Massage and Bodywork (BCTMB), and a member of the American Massage Therapy Association, the International Fascia Research Society, and the Alliance for Massage Therapy Education.
+I am proudly Board Certified in Therapeutic Massage and Bodywork (BCTMB), and a member of Associated Bodywork and Massage Professionals (ABMP) , the International Fascia Research Society, and the Alliance for Massage Therapy Education.

 I contribute to my professional community by volunteering wherever my skills may be most useful.
 These experiences have created countless opportunities for me; I am so grateful to the people who invited me to be a part of their group.